16–25 Railcard: Price and minimum fare

-The Railcard has undergone regular price increases since its introduction, and as of 19 May 2013 has cost £30.00.
+The Railcard has undergone regular price increases since its introduction, and as of 2 March 2025 has cost £35.00.
 A VAT charge was included until 1976.
 Railcards for mature students have always cost the same as those for people within the standard age range.

 From the beginning, discounted tickets bought with the Railcard were subject to a "minimum fare", although its level and the circumstances in which it was applied have varied considerably over time.
 For the first 4½ years, until 15 September 1978, minimum fares applied at all times; if the price of the ticket including the full discount was lower than the relevant minimum fare level, the latter would be charged and the full discount would not be given.
 For example, if the date was June 1974, the journey in question was a "Higher rate" Ordinary Return and its published full fare was £1.30, the passenger would be charged the £1.00 minimum fare, because the discounted fare would be lower than this (50% discount = £1.30 ÷ 2 = £0.65).
 If the £1.30 fare was on a "Lower Rate" ticket, however, the full discount would be applied, as the minimum fare for lower-rate tickets (£0.50) was less than the discounted fare (£0.65).

 From 15 September 1978, minimum fares no longer applied at weekends, on bank holidays or at any time during July and August; at these times, the full 50% discount was applied to all available ticket types, no matter how low the resulting discounted fare became.
 On 1 September 1980, minimum fares no longer applied after 6.00pm on weekdays; and in 1986, this was changed to 10.00am.
 The latter condition remains in force today, meaning that the full discount is available at all times except in the morning peak (before 10.00am).
 Weekends, bank holidays, July and August are still unrestricted.

 From 17 May 2009, minimum fares were standardised at £12 for both single and return journeys before 10.00am.
 Cards were also entitled to discount on First Class advance fares and Anytime Day Travelcards.

 This section of the 16–25 Railcard website explains the current (as of 2008) minimum fare regulations.

 The three-year online only railcard was introduced in 2008, and cost £65.
-The price was raised to £70 on 19 May 2013.
+The price was raised to £70 on 19 May 2013, and increased further to £80 on 2 March 2025.